kurves/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print effective username of the current user
+Print the current group the user is part of